Can’t get enough of forex volatility?

 Since then the June NFP report came in better-than-expected, retail sales and core inflation popped up, and manufacturing and services PMIs showed improvements.
 Even Britain’s vote to exit the EU didn’t affect the U.S. markets as negatively as the Fed projected.
 Heck, the U.S. equities even hit record highs since the referendum!

-The improvements in Uncle Sam’s top tier reports, as well as the limited impact of Brexit on the U.S. markets, are the main reasons why market players aren’t expecting changes from the Fed this week.
-In fact, the central bank will likely maintain its data-dependent stance and refrain from hinting any rate hike schedule.
+The improvements in Uncle Sam’s top-tier reports, as well as the limited impact of Brexit on the U.S. markets, are the main reasons why market players aren’t expecting changes from the Fed this week.
+In fact, the central bank will likely maintain its data-dependent stance and refrain from hinting at any rate hike schedule.

 That doesn’t mean you shouldn’t stick around for the event though!
 Look out for hints on whether or not the June NFP has changed the Fed’s view on labor market growth (the details did look weaker than the headlines) and whether the members still feel the need to closely monitor “global economic and financial developments” following the EU referendum.

 Bank of Japan (BOJ) – July 29, Asian session

 As expected, the BOJ chose to stand pat last month, mostly because it was waiting for Japan’s elections and the impact of its negative interest rate policy implemented earlier this year.
 It did mention weakening growth in its major trading partners though, saying that they’re affecting Japan’s production and exports.

 The lack of action, though expected, fueled the yen’s rally further, as it hinted that the central bank isn’t too worried about the yen’s post-Brexit levels.